Texas Tech University

 Texas Tech University's Compensation Philosophy

-In pursuance of attracting and retaining a highly qualified and diverse workforce and to fill openings at all levels, it is the Texas Tech University System's philosophy, to include its component institutions, to maintain consistent and competitive salary ranges based on each component's goals, priorities, and financial position.
-Texas Tech seeks to recognize and reward its employees for their talent, skills, and performance.
-Texas Tech is committed to maintaining a work environment free of discrimination and encourages all employees to strive to reach their full potential.
-The following statements express our objectives with respect to base pay of all employees.
-Texas Tech recognizes not all these objectives may be completely achieved at all times for employees, but they are set forth herein to serve as guides against which proposed actions are to be administered and evaluated as outlined in each component institution's salary administration policy.
+In pursuance of attracting and retaining a highly qualified and diverse workforce and to fill openings at all levels, it is Texas Tech University's (“TTU” or “university”) philosophy to maintain consistent and competitive salary ranges based on the university's goals, priorities, and financial position.
+TTU seeks to recognize and reward its employees for their talent, skills, and performance.
+TTU is committed to maintaining a work environment free of discrimination and encourages all employees to strive to reach their full potential.

 Compensation Objectives

-• Attract and retain qualified personnel at all levels of responsibility
+• Attract and retain qualified personnel at all levels of responsibility;

-• Recognize and reward individual ability and performance
+• Recognize and reward individual ability and performance;

-• Reflect the complexity and responsibility of jobs
+• Reflect the complexity and responsibility of jobs;

-• Be externally competitive, internally consistent, and fair
+• Be externally competitive, internally consistent, and fair;

-• Obtain the optimum degree of employee performance, morale, and loyalty through consistent compensation administration
+• Obtain the optimum degree of employee performance, morale, and loyalty through consistent compensation administration;

-• Control direct and indirect personnel costs
+• Control direct and indirect personnel costs;

-• Foster good employee understanding and relationships by providing individual employees with information on the pay structure and its administration
+• Foster good employee understanding and relationships by providing individual employees with information on the pay structure and its administration;

-• Be flexible and simple to administer
+• Be flexible and simple to administer; and

 The compensation policy is to:

-• Establish and maintain justifiable differentials between job levels
+• Establish and maintain justifiable differentials between job levels;

-• Adjust pay ranges when warranted by changing economic and competitive factors, as determined by periodic surveys
+• Adjust pay ranges when warranted by changing economic and competitive factors, as determined by periodic surveys;

-• Comply with applicable laws and regulations and established policies and procedures
+• Comply with applicable laws and regulations and established policies and procedures.

 Pay Plan Structure